Ferahan & Ferahan Sarouk Rugs

-The art of streaking color, a technique known as abrash, was developed in Ferahans to a high degree, and is used profusely in 19th century-examples, especially those woven in the pre-commercial period of the 1880s and before.
-Often in these early pieces, the base color will change dramatically from one end of the field to the other, a traditional technique that can produce great drama and distinction.
+The art of streaking color, a technique known as abrash, was developed in antique Ferahan carpets to a high degree, and is used profusely in 19th-century-examples, especially those woven in the pre-commercial period of the 1880s and before.
+Often in these early antique Persian carpets, the base color will change dramatically from one end of the field to the other, a traditional technique that can produce great drama and distinction.

-rugs have tribal roots, but since they were primarily produced for a wealthy urban clientele, they developed a style more closely aligned with the rich floral detail of classical rugs.
+Ferahan Oriental rugs originated from the Ferahan plain in the Arak district between Hamadan and Tehran, which is one of the most fertile, agriculturally productive areas in Persia.
+The antique Ferahan rugs have tribal roots, but since they were primarily produced for a wealthy urban clientele, they developed a style more closely aligned with the rich floral detail of classical antique Persian rugs.
 Their multi-lobed medallions owe much to the Tabriz tradition, while their palmettes and other floral motifs exhibit the influence of the nearby Sarouk weavers.
 The resultant fusion created a never-to-be-repeated hybrid style of elegance through simplicity.

-As a whole, true art-level 19th-century Ferahan & Ferahan Sarouks in good floor condition are now very difficult to find overall and extremely highly regarded.
+As a whole, true art-level 19th-century Ferahan & antique Ferahan Sarouk rugs in good floor condition are now very difficult to find overall and extremely highly regarded.
 They stand solidly in the upper tier of investment-level decorative and collectible antique Persian carpets.